efeelize/eng/bec/speaking_ch_3.md

 - i think we need/should make sure that...
 - another thing we can do is to...

-## 3.5 总结
+## 3.5 总结(要带入自己之前的讨论)
+- from we talked before...
+- so we've got a lot to do[对前面进行总结],first...sencond...
 - so to sum up,our company should...
-- so we've got a lot to do,first...sencond...

 ## 3.6 摆事实、讲道理
 - many researches show that...
 - we're aware of the fact that...
 - as we all know that...

-## 3.7 分享人生经验
-- I have been invovled in...
-- According to my experience...
-- I'd like to share some experience with you.

 # 4. exp
+## 4.1 improve the way they listen and respond to customers
     your company has received several complaints from customers about how their concerns have been handled.
-     you have been asked to talk to your staff about how to improve the way they listen and respond to customers.
+     you have been asked to talk to your staff about how to [improve the way they listen and respond to customers].

      discuss the situtaion together and decide:
-     - what aspects of customer care your staff need to be aware of?
+     * what aspects of customer care your staff need to be aware of?
-     - how you will monitor their dealing with customers?
+     * how you will monitor their dealing with customers?

      Q:what aspects of customer care your staff need to be aware of?
        1)outline: